harrisonoest/yt-duration-filter/README.md

 ### Firefox

 1. Download or clone this repository
-2. Rename `manifest-firefox.json` to `manifest.json` (backup the original first)
-3. Open Firefox and navigate to `about:debugging`
+2. Open Firefox and navigate to `about:debugging`
-4. Click "This Firefox" in the sidebar
+3. Click "This Firefox" in the sidebar
-5. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on"
-6. Select the `manifest.json` file from the extension directory
+5. Select the `manifest.json` file from the extension directory

 ## Usage